CoffeeeAtNight/MilkTea-Engine/README.md

 - Support for simple sprite and sound assets.

 ## Getting Started
-(Instructions on how to install, set up, and start using MilkTea Engine)
+(Instructions on how to install, set up, and start using MilkTea Engine, coming soon!)

 ## Project Roadmap and Checklist